 A security is an interest in something valuable.
-One of the most common examples of a security is a company’s stock, which is a type of equity security.
-CDs, bonds, and other claims on a debt that must be paid are debt securities.
+One of the most common examples is a company’s stock, which is a type of equity security.
+CDs and bonds are debt securities.

 Securities are bought and sold through two types of transactions: issuer transactions and trading transactions.
 An issuer transaction occurs when a business sells an interest in the company to raise capital.
 One example of this is an initial public offering, or IPO.
 Trading transactions occur between investors and involve securities that already exist.
 Trades that occur on a stock market are trading transactions.

 The Securities Exchange Act of 1934 and the SEC

 Modern securities law in the U.S. has its roots in the Great Depression.
 To prevent many of the problems that caused nationwide financial calamity, Congress passed the Securities Exchange Act of 1934, which is still the basic law that regulates the trading and issuing of securities.
 The Securities Exchange Act of 1934 created the Securities and Exchange Commission (SEC), which is the primary government agency to which Congress delegated the right to regulate the interstate sale of securities.